-In crowded cities throughout Northern California, like San Francisco, simply crossing a street can be dangerous.
-Pedestrians are the world’s most vulnerable road users, with nothing protecting them from harm in an accident.
+In crowded cities throughout Northern California, like San Francisco, crossing the street wherever there is auto traffic can be dangerous.
+Pedestrians are the world’s most vulnerable road users, with nothing protecting them from harm if they are struck by a car, truck or even a bicycle.
 In a collision between a motor vehicle and a pedestrian, the pedestrian always loses.
-If a pedestrian survives a collision, he or she will likely have serious injuries, including traumatic brain injury or internal organ damage.
+If a pedestrian survives a collision, he or she will likely have serious injuries, including fractures and dislocations, traumatic brain injury or internal organ damage.
 Even less serious injuries can leave behind emotional scarring and post-traumatic stress symptoms.

 Whenever a person is struck by a car while legally using a city or county street, that person has the same right to seek financial compensation as any motorist injured in a collision.
-But asserting that right and collecting full and fair compensation require skilled and experienced legal counsel.
+But making a claim and collecting full and fair compensation require skilled and experienced legal counsel.

-Walkup, Melodia, Kelly & Schoenberger has obtained substantial results in pedestrian cases.
-Our San Francisco pedestrian accident lawyers have recovered millions of dollars on behalf of hundreds of joggers, workers, children and other pedestrians who were struck by motor vehicles.
+Walkup, Melodia, Kelly & Schoenberger has obtained substantial results for clients in pedestrian cases.
+Our San Francisco pedestrian accident lawyers have recovered millions of dollars on behalf of hundreds of joggers, workers, seniors, children and other pedestrians who were struck by motor vehicles.

 Due to the unique geography of San Francisco and the freeway revolts in the 1950s, it is one of few cities in the U.S. that uses arterial thoroughfares instead of highways.
-This can make navigating the South Bay difficult on foot, as the urban roads boast heavy traffic almost around the clock.
-Pedestrians navigating the roads of San Francisco must contend with hundreds of motorists and bicyclists on the same roads.
-Despite pedestrian sidewalks and marked crosswalks, pedestrian injury and fatality statistics continue to rise in San Francisco.
-In fact, nearly half of all traffic deaths in San Francisco are pedestrians.
+This can make navigating the Bay Area difficult on foot, as the urban roads boast heavy traffic almost around the clock.
+Pedestrians navigating the roads in San Francisco must contend with hundreds of motorists and bicyclists on the same roads.
+Despite pedestrian sidewalks and marked crosswalks, at least three pedestrians are struck by vehicles every day in San Francisco.
+In fact, 60 percent of all San Francisco traffic fatalities are pedestrians – this is about four times the national average.
 Here are the most recent statistics for the city of San Francisco, from the California Office of Traffic Safety:

 - 887 pedestrians killed and injured over the span of one year.